-

 Frequently asked questions

-These tips can help as you get ready to apply for college students scholarships.
+These tips can help as you get ready to apply for college student scholarships.

 When are scholarship application deadlines?